cover

 The returned p will never be equal to nil.

-Why is this?
-Because error is an interface, as we can see above, the comparison between interfaces requires that both the Type and Value of the two are equal:
+Why is that?
+Because error is an interface, and as we know from above, comparing interfaces requires both their Type and Value to be equal:

 func returnsError() error {